Get a free, no obligation personal loan quote with rates as low as 9.99%

 Any purchase, particularly when you’ve seized a sale opportunity, comes with its own set of pros and cons.
 To determine whether you are getting the best rate, at the best possible time, understanding these benefits and pitfalls is critical.

-There are a lot of perks to employee pricing, including:
+There are several perks to employee pricing, including the following:

-• Invoice pricing is a final offer kind of deal.
+• No Need To Haggle.
+Invoice pricing is a final offer kind of deal.
 So, if you are not a fan of negotiations on the sales floor, or are worried about the stress of haggling, this can be a much easier way to go.

-• It isn’t a universal deal.
+• It’s Not Always Available.
 Employee pricing isn’t available through all car manufacturers; and, when it is an option, it will not be for all makes and models.
 Basically, if you are gunning for a specific car, there’s no guarantee that it will fall under the scope of the deal.

 Which Companies Offer Employee Pricing?

-There are several main vehicle manufacturers that offer employee pricing incentives, including the largest names in the industry.
+Many big vehicle manufacturers offer employee pricing incentives from time to time, including the largest names in the industry.
 Each company takes a different approach to this type of deal.

 • GM Preferred Pricing: General Motors offers this type of deal under the name of Preferred Pricing.
-It is available for Canadian employees of an affiliated company.
-It is similar to Ford in that you can get up to two percent off the cost.
+Nearly every new Chevrolet, Buick, GMC or Cadillac vehicle is eligible.
 To qualify, you must prove that you are with a participating company and access the deal at a participating dealership.
-Since the program is selective, it is not advertised broadly.
 If you work with a large corporation, check with your employer to see if it is available.

 Is Employee Pricing A Good Deal?